 "Zu Zu, you've saved the day!
 Treats from the fish market for saving me from Taka's 'time is money' lecture!"
 Miaka exclaimed, stroking the cat's silky, smoke-colored fur as the animal feigned indifference.
 Not fooled by the display of aloofness, she continued the caress until her pet gave in, arching in contented pleasure as the sounds of deep purring filled the air.

-"That's a good boy."
+"You're such a good boy."
 She crooned, now scratching her kitty under his chin.
 "If only you would let Taka see what a softie you are."

 The purring ceased as quickly if someone had hit an off switch, and Mizu pointedly moved out of reach, crooked tail twitching back and forth in quick, angry motions that spoke of his deep displeasure.

+His mistress sighed.
 "Don't take it so personally.
 It's not that Taka doesn't like you, he just has to keep his distance because he's allergic to you!
 I'm sure that will change once he starts on the allergy shots."

 The cat growled and began to sharpen its claws on a nearby scratching post.

 "And he's not going to have you de-clawed.
 I would never let him, even if he tried.
 So there's no need to get angry!"

 A low yowl and increased vigor in swipes at the post said that her attempt to mollify had failed.

 "I'm sorry you feel that way, kitty.
 I really don't want to argue with you, so let's change the subject."
 The skirt of her strapless sundress billowed around her, showing off the shapely legs beneath as she pirouetted in front of the dresser's long mirror.
 "All right.
 How do I look?"